 June 15th – Deadline for Vendors to submit category page merchandising & marketing packages (request through Vendor Central is now open).

-If your concerned that you are not eligible for the Amazon Prime Day 2018, we’ll touch on the best strategies to make the most of the Prime Day without the deals in the later section.
+If you are concerned that you are not eligible for the Amazon Prime Day 2018, we’ll touch on the best strategies to make the most of the Prime Day without the deals in the later section.

-Vendors can opt to offer Coupons, Promotions or Lightning Deals for the Amazon Prime Day 2018.
+Vendors can opt to offer Coupons, Promotions, or Lightning Deals for Amazon Prime Day 2018.

 Pre-selected seller central products that meet the criteria to run Lightning deals can be submitted for a review to run Lightning Deals.
 You can check whether your product is eligible for the Lightning Deal through your Seller Central Account.

 Lightning Deals are time-bound promotional discounts available for a limited period of time.
 Either until the deal expires or all the promo units are sold off.

 Amazon Coupons are an excellent Promotional tool.
 Coupons make an immediate buying reason, especially for products with higher purchase intent.

 Coupons work great if your product already has good visibility.
 If you have a poor-performing product with very low visibility, then nobody will ever see it or notice it.